pgherveou/toggles/Readme.md

 # toggles

-  on/off or multistate toggles inspired by ratchet toggles
+  on/off or multistate (work in progress) toggles inspired by ratchet toggles

 ## Installation